RevolutionAnalytics/quickcheck/docs/tutorial.md

 [1] TRUE
 ```

 By executing this test successfully we have built confidence that the function `stop` will generate an error whenever called with any `character` argument.
 There are predefined `quickcheck` assertion defined for each `testthat` expectation, with a name equal to the `testthat` expectation, with	out the "expect_" prefix.
-We don't see why you'd ever want to use `assert$equal`, but we threw it in for completeness.
+We don't see why you'd ever want to use `assert("equal")`, but we threw it in for completeness.

 ## Modifying or defining random data generators